-What Do Seventh-day Adventists Believe About the Law of God?
+What Do Adventists Believe About the Law of God?

-You will also find answers to questions such as:
+You’ll find answers to questions like:

 These precepts are the basis of God’s covenant with His people and the standard in God’s judgment.
-Through the agency of the Holy Spirit they point out sin and awaken a sense of need for a Saviour.
+Through the agency of the Holy Spirit they point out sin and awaken a sense of need for a Savior.
 Salvation is all of grace and not of works, and its fruit is obedience to the Commandments.

 This obedience develops Christian character and results in a sense of well-being.
 It is evidence of our love for the Lord and our concern for our fellow human beings.
 The obedience of faith demonstrates the power of Christ to transform lives, and therefore strengthens Christian witness.”